-5. Origins and Early History
+Origins and Early History

-4. Traditional Masai Ways of Life
+Traditional Maasai Ways of Life

-3. Masai Art, Language, and Culture
+Maasai Art, Language, and Culture

-1. The Masai of Today
+The Maasai of Today

-Today, there are around one million Masai people living in the Great Rift Valley region of East Africa in Tanzania and Kenya.
-The modern Masai, besides speaking their native language of Maa, are also learning to speak the official languages of Kenya and Tanzania, which are Swahili and English.
-As mentioned previously, the Masai of the 21st Century are facing complex threats to their survival.
+Today, there are around one million Maasai people living in the Great Rift Valley region of East Africa in Tanzania and Kenya.
+The modern Maasai, besides speaking their native language of Maa, are also learning to speak the official languages of Kenya and Tanzania, which are Swahili and English.
+As mentioned previously, the Maasai of the 21st Century are facing complex threats to their survival.
 They are caught up in the midst of a vast wave of change, wherein they are constantly struggling to cope with the various adversities.
 They are caught in the tug-of-war between their traditional beliefs and Western influences.
-Currently, a number of non-governmental organizations are working with the Masai to lend them a helping hand, in the process helping them to overcome modern life's adversities and progress towards a more stabilized life while retaining their culture.
+Currently, a number of non-governmental organizations are working with the Maasai to lend them a helping hand, in the process helping them to overcome modern life's adversities and progress towards a more stabilized life while retaining their culture.

 The Maasai are an African indigenous ethnic group of semi-nomadic people who currently inhabit the African countries of Tanzania and Kenya.
 They are one of the most well-known African tribes, famous for their unique customs, traditions, and fierce and brave Maasai warriors.